rajantara/rajantara/README.md

 ### Hello world

-I am front-end developer who have a passion for learning and sharing my knowledge with others. give some ♥ at [@rajanlaoder](https://www.instagram.com/rajanlaoder_/) feel free to reach me whenever you want.
+I am fullstack developers who have a passion for learning and sharing my knowledge with others. give some ♥ at [@rajanlaoder](https://www.instagram.com/rajanlaoder_/) feel free to reach me whenever you want.

 <p>